syncfusion-content/blazor-docs/blazor/diagram/layout/mind-map.md

 A mind map is a diagram that displays the nodes as a spider diagram organizes information around a central concept.
 To create mind map, the [Type](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramLayout.html#Syncfusion_Blazor_Diagrams_DiagramLayout_Type) of layout should be set as `MindMap`.

-> A new blazor diagram component which provides better performance than the existing diagram control in Blazor WebAssembly App.
+> A new blazor diagram component which provides better performance than this diagram control in Blazor WebAssembly App.
 It is available in preview mode.
-Refer the [Link](https://blazor.syncfusion.com/documentation/diagram-component/layout/mind-map)
+Refer the [Link](https://blazor.syncfusion.com/documentation/diagram/getting-started)

 The following code example illustrates how to create an organizational chart.